Staff Nurse IV - Inpatient NICU

 San Joaquin General Hospital

-This examination is being conducted to fill one full time vacancy in San Joaquin General Hospital's Neonatal Intensive Care Unit and to establish an eligible list to fill future vacancies.
+This recruitment is being conducted to fill one full time and one part time opportunity in San Joaquin General Hospital's Neonatal Intensive Care Unit and to establish an eligible list the may be used to fill future vacancies.
 Resumes will not be accepted in lieu of an application.
 A completed application must be postmarked or received online by the final filing deadline.

 The Agency is committed to the delivery of community-oriented, culturally sensitive, and affordable health care throughout San Joaquin County.
 The Mission of the Division of Nursing is to provide compassionate care to the culturally diverse residents of San Joaquin County.
 We are responsive to the changing needs of health care in a cost-effective, creative, and innovative manner.
 This is achieved through providing an environment in which excellence in nursing practice can occur, nurtured by the education of staff, patients, and family.
 San Joaquin General Hospital is seeking an experienced nurse to join our team of dedicated healthcare professionals.